robdmc/crontabs/README.md

 # Crontabs
-Crontabs is a small library that makes it simple to schedule python functions to run on a schedule.
+Crontabs is a small pure-python library that makes it simple to schedule python functions to run on a schedule.
 Crontabs was inspired by the excellent [schedule](https://github.com/dbader/schedule) library for python,

 In addition to having a slightly different API, Crontabs differs from the schedule module in the following